git-disl/GPTLens-Demo/README.md

 GPT Lens is an LLM tool to check for security breaches in smart contracts.
 To learn more, go to : https://github.com/git-disl/GPTLens.
 This demo provides a scenario-based walkthrough of how GPTLens utilizes LLMs to examine smart contract code and detect vulnerabilities.

 ## GPTLens introduction
 GPTLens leverages Large Language Models (LLMs) like GPT-4 to enhance the security analysis of smart contracts.
-This project addresses the critical need for effective smart contract vulnerability detection, which has become increasingly important with the widespread adoption of blockchain technology.
+It addresses the critical need for effective smart contract vulnerability detection, which has become increasingly important with the prevalence of blockchain technology.
 GPTLens introduces a two-stage framework: generation and discrimination.
 In the generation stage, LLMs act as auditors to identify a broad spectrum of potential vulnerabilities.
-The discrimination stage then evaluates these findings to minimize false positives, significantly enhancing the accuracy and reliability of vulnerability detection.
+The discrimination stage then evaluates these findings to minimize false positives, significantly enhancing the accuracy and reliability of vulnerability detection(shown in the figure below).

 <img width="900" alt="Screenshot 2024-05-01 at 8 42 39 AM" src="https://github.com/git-disl/GPTLens-Demo/assets/72898301/14bd5cd0-1c43-449f-a5f8-ec85dab4c46c">